grandseiken/foundryvtt-multilevel-tokens/README.md

 * **1.3.0**:
   * Added Spanish translation (contributed by [Evolatum](https://github.com/Evolatum)).
   * Added a new **Activate via map note** setting for teleport In regions, disabled by default.
-When enabled, the teleport must be activated manually by clicking on a Map Note in the region.
-Map Notes will be temporarily displayed for players who own a token inside such a region even if they have not toggled visibility of Map Notes.
+When enabled, the teleport must be triggered manually by clicking on a Map Note in the region.
+Map Notes will be temporarily visible for players who own a token inside such a region even if they have not enabled display of Map Notes.
   * Added a new **Snap to grid** setting for teleport Out regions, enabled by default.
 When enabled, tokens that teleport to the Out region will be snapped to the grid.
-  * Macros triggered by macros regions can now find the `Actor` object associated with the token triggering the macro in the `actor` variable.
+  * Macros triggered by macros regions can now access the `Actor` object associated with the token triggering the macro, available in the `actor` variable.
   * Clone target regions can now be configured to apply a scaling factor to the sizes of cloned tokens.
   * The width and height of cloned tokens are now scaled independently if the source and target regions have different aspect ratios.
-  * Fixed minor inaccuracies due to scene grid configuration.
-Cloned tokens are now positioned and scaled correctly even across scenes with different grid sizes or grid types.
+  * Cloned tokens are now positioned and scaled correctly even across scenes with different grid sizes or grid types.
+Previously, this could result in minor inaccuracies.
 * **1.2.0**:
   * Added French translation (contributed by [`Meï#4242`](https://github.com/MeixDev)).
 * **1.1.0**: